 In most cases, a person who has a steady job, spouse, and small children who are not also coming to the United States, as well as real estate assets, bank accounts, or a business, will meet the strong-ties test.

 A consular officer evaluating the visa application will look at the applicant's professional, social, cultural, and other factors.
-In cases of younger applicants who might not have had an opportunity to form many ties, consular officers might look at the applicant’s specific intentions, family situation, and connections in the home country and in the United States, the applicant's age, and his or her long-range plans and prospects within the country of residence.
+In cases of younger applicants who might not have had an opportunity to form many ties, consular officers might look at their specific intentions, family situation, and connections in the home country and in the United States, the applicant's age, and their long-range plans and prospects within the country of residence.

-If the visa applicant has relatives or friends in the United States, it sometimes can be helpful to have evidence of financial support for the planned visit.
-One option is to use a Form I-134 Affidavit of Support as well as a personal statement from the host to show resources available to provide room and board
+If the visa applicant has relatives or friends in the United States, it can be helpful to have on hand evidence of financial support for the planned visit.
+One option is to prepare a Form I-134 Affidavit of Support as well as a personal statement or invitation letter from the host to show resources available to provide room and board.

-Because of the volume of applications received, most consular officers are under considerable time pressure to conduct a quick and efficient interview.
-They must make a decision, for the most part, on the impressions they form during the first seconds of the interview.
+Because of the volume of visa applications received, most U.S. consular officers are under considerable time pressure to conduct a quick and efficient interview.
+They must make a decision, for the most part, based on impressions they form during the first seconds of the interview.

 Consequently, what the applicant says first and the initial impression created are critical to success.
-It’s best to keep answers to the officer's questions short, to the point, and truthful.
-For example, someone planning to visit the U.S. on a tourist visa should know by heart what places he or she will visit and should have a tour schedule.
+It's best to keep answers to the consular officer's questions short, to the point, and truthful.
+For example, people planning to visit the U.S. on a tourist visa should know by heart what places they will visit and should have a written tour schedule.